ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/unit_tests.md

 repo.Transactions.Put(init);
 ```

-Note that Put is an extension methods, so you will need to add
+Note that Put is an extension method, so you will need to add

 ```cs
 using NBitcoin.OpenAsset;